Find out about bringing your family to Australia

 - A humanitarian permanent resident or a citizen who was previously a humanitarian permanent resident, and

 - Newly arrived (within 5 years of arrival in Australia)

 To access this support an eligible client must follow the following procedure:

-- Intake Assessment – At this first meeting, the migration agent will assess the details of your migration matter to determine what kind of support can be provided.
+- Intake Assessment – At this first meeting, the migration agent will assess the details of your migration matter and relevant law and policy.